 Support to these projects was made possible thanks to the SGF allocation in the AEWA core budget and a voluntary financial contribution from Mr. Sergey Dereliev of the UNEP/AEWA Secretariat.
 The implementation of the project in Gabon is underway.
 Activities under the Guinea project were put on hold, from September 2014 to January 2015, due to the Ebola outbreak in the country.
-Activities under this project resumed in Guinea in January 2015, and the UNEP/AEWA Secretariat is currently working on extending the project implementation period to permit successful completion of the project activities.
+Activities under this project resumed in Guinea in January 2015 and the project implementation period was extended in order to permit successful completion of the project activities.